sakalmon/tic-tac-toe/README.md

     return 'X';
 }
 ```
-8. Loop until there is a winner or the game is tied
+7. Loop until there is a winner or the game is tied
 * Wait for player **X** to make their move, then update the grid.
 * Check if there is a winner.
 If there is a winner, display the winner.
-* Check if it's still possible for someone to win, taking into account the number of remaining moves.
-If it's still possible to have a winner, let the game continue.
-If not, display that the game is tied.
 * Wait for player **0** to make their move, then update the grid.
 * Check if there is a winner.
 If there is a winner, display the winner.
-* Check if it's still possible for someone to win, taking into account the number of remaining moves.
-If it's still possible to have a winner, let the game continue.
-If not, display that the game is tied.
 ```
-while(game.state === 'inProgress') {
+// A while loop might not be required here as we can use 'click' events and 'if' statements to decide whether or not the game should continue while(game.state === 'inProgress') {
   // Wait for current player to make their move
   // Update grid
   // Update game state
 }
 ```
-9. Check if they want to play again.
+8. Check if they want to play again.
 If so restart the game.
 ```
 let playAgain;
 // Ask if they want to play again and assign true or false to playAgain